websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/social-tools/user-guide/using-the-ratings-system.md

 # Using the Ratings System

-Liferay DXP's asset framework <!-- TODO: Add link to asset framework article when available --> supports a content rating system that allows Users to individually rate or value content.
+Liferay DXP's asset framework <!-- TODO: Add link to asset framework article when available --> supports a content rating system that allows Users to rate or value content.
 Many of DXP's built-in content types have ratings enabled by default.

 ## Ratings Types